Liquid manure technology - from the rotary lobe pump to the Strip Till device

 Precise liquid manure spreading with ExaCuts

-The dribble bar linkage ensures low-level, virtually odorless spreading.
+The dribble bar system ensures low-level, virtually odorless spreading.
 This technique is the future of spreading and will remain so too because it

 - guarantees low levels of nutrient losses without contaminating crops